CZDawn/GB_DRF/README.md

      ```bash
      touch settings.yaml
      ```
-   # Create a file with managing secrets settings for dynaconf
+   # Create a file with managing secrets settings for dynaconf in the root of the local folder with project
      ```bash
      touch .env
      ```